AieatAssam/vocabulary-quiz/PLAN.md

 3. **Vocabulary Processing**
    - Extract words and definitions from image
    - Validate two-column format
-   - Store in memory for quiz generation
+   - Store in localStorage for quiz generation
    - Support for multiple languages

 4. **Quiz Generation**